PacoHobi/Twitch-Firebot/README.md

 ##Commands
 All commands must have all their options specified to prevents errors.

-###Response commands
+###Custom commands
-Response commands are defined in the `commands` file in JSON format.
+Custom commands are defined in the `commands` file in JSON format.

 ####Options
 Option         | Type      | Description